-1 "Do not judge so that you are not judged.
+1 "Do not judge so that you may not be judged.
 2 For with what judgment you judge, you shall be judged.
 And the measure which you give shall be measured back to you.
 3 And why do you behold the mote that is in your brother's eye, but do not consider the beam that is in your own eye?
 4 Or how will you say to your brother, 'Let me pull the mote out of your eye,' and behold, a beam is in your own eye?
 5 You hypocrite, first cast the beam out of your own eye, and then you shall see clearly to cast the mote out of your brother's eye.

 6 "Do not give that which is holy to dogs, neither cast your pearls before swine, lest they trample them under their feet and turn again and rend you.